sbmlteam/libsbml/src/bindings/matlab/README.txt

 3. Licensing, Copyrights and Distribution
 ------------------------------------------

-The terms of redistribution for this software are stated in the file COPYING.txt at the top level of the libSBML distribution.
+The terms of redistribution for this software are stated in the files LICENSE.txt and COPYING.txt at the top level of the libSBML distribution.

 -----------------------------------------------------------------------------
-Revision: $Id$
+File author: B. Bornstein, S. Keating, M. Hucka
+Last Modified: $Date$
+Last Modified By: $Author$
-Source:   $Source$
+$Source$
 -----------------------------------------------------------------------------

+# The following is for [X]Emacs users.
+Please leave in place.
+# Local Variables:
+# fill-column: 70
+# End: